morota/monthlyReports/_posts/2014-08-31-Monthly-Report-August-2014.md

 Hereby, this is my first monthly report.

-I have spent a month as an Assistant Professor getting involved in a slew of things I have never experienced before: setting up my own lab, email correspondence with students who expressed interest in joining my group and attending a monthly faculty meeting.
+I have spent a month as an Assistant Professor getting involved in a slew of things I have never experienced before: setting up my own lab, email correspondence with students who expressed interest in joining my group, and attending a monthly faculty meeting.
 Indeed, the transition from graduate student to tenure-track faculty is a big change.